The way in which rows are printed by a printrow object is

 line half a point thick for the second bell.
 The following code sets

-object to accomplish this:
+up a printrow::options object to accomplish this: